X

 You can avoid the poor revenue cycle management that comes with waiting to collect by developing a straightforward payment policy and informing patients of its terms.
 Consider displaying a sign in your waiting room that explains when patients should make payments and which payment methods you accept.

-Another useful practice is to present patients with the opportunity to pay when they check in on their cell phones before the appointment.
-Reminding patients of their financial responsibility at the time of their appointment is sometimes all it takes to elicit payment.
+Another useful practice is to remind patients of their financial responsibility at the time of their appointment.
+Sometimes, that’s all it takes to elicit payment.
 After all, no one likes receiving surprise medical bills in the mail weeks later.

 5. Provide Cost Estimates

 Consider implementing cost estimation tools.
-These can streamline the medical billing process by determining the estimated cost of a patient’s visit before they arrive.
+These can streamline the medical billing process by determining the estimated costs of a visit before the patient even arrives.
 Patients will have an idea of the money they’ll owe, staff can more easily request payment and providers can gain a better understanding of the cost of their services.

 Cost transparency goes a long way in building a solid reputation and patient loyalty.
 Medical expenses are no small matter, so when patients feel that you are open and genuine about the cost of your services, they’re more likely to see you as an ally for their health rather than another looming bill collector.